 Cost and Insurance Coverage

-Call your insurance company or ask the audiology office to verify your benefits before your first visit.
-Ask specifically about "Diagnostic Hearing Evaluations" and your copay amount.
+Call your insurance company (or ask the audiology office to help verify benefits).
+Ask specifically about coverage for a diagnostic hearing evaluation and your expected copay/coinsurance.

 What Most People Wish They’d Known

-- "I wish I hadn't waited so long."
-The appointment itself is much easier than the anxiety leading up to it.
+- “I wish I hadn’t waited so long.”
+The appointment is often easier than the anxiety leading up to it.

-- "The tests were surprisingly simple."
-There's no studying required, no painful procedures, and nothing embarrassing.
+- “The tests were surprisingly simple.”
+There’s no studying required, and most tests are quick.

-- "I appreciated having someone with me."
-A second set of ears helps remember information.
+- “I appreciated having someone with me.”
+A second set of ears can help remember details.

 - “I felt in control of my decisions.”
 Getting information doesn’t commit you to treatment.

-Scheduling your first appointment takes courage.
-Many people delay for years.
-By showing up and getting answers, you're taking control of your hearing health.
-Whatever your results show, you'll leave with more information than you had before.
+Showing up and getting clear information is a big deal.
+Whatever your results show, you’ll leave with more clarity than you had before.

 The Bottom Line